Father, son charged with killing black man Ahmaud Arbery

 “It’s a very sad thing,” Trump said in the Oval Office, “but I will be given a full report this evening.”

-Presumptive Democratic presidential nominee Joe Biden called Arbery’s death a “murder.”
-During an online roundtable Thursday, Biden said the video shows Arbery “lynched before our very eyes.”
+Presumptive Democratic presidential nominee Joe Biden has called Arbery’s death a “murder.”
+During an online roundtable Thursday, Biden compared the video to seeing Arbery “lynched before our very eyes.”